 What are fork terminals?

-Fork Terminals are a type of connector used to attach a wire or wires to a stud, bus bar, or another part of an electrical system.
+Fork Terminals refer to types of crimp connectors that are used to attach a wire or wires to a stud, bus bar, or another part of an electrical system.
 A fork terminal is commonly used to help prevent frayed wires and offer a high level of protection.
 Often times in an electrical environment, vibration is a serious factor.
 It can cause terminals to come loose and the result is a loss in electrical conductivity.
 Pacer's has solved this problem by utilizing two unique and distinct solutions; flanged fork terminals and locking fork terminals.
 Fork terminals offer a secure and safe connection method.
+These electrical connector types are built for long-term applications.
 Pacer products are proven industry standard.
 Don't let a few cents cost you a day with loved ones on the water.
 Make sure you get the highest quality parts possible.

 "Pacer products are proven industry standard.
 Don't let a few cents cost you a day with loved ones on the water.
 Make sure you get the highest quality parts possible."